 Down to work, preparing the kitchen

-Degreasing… Once everything precious has been protected, I start by using a 50/50 mix of Fluxaf pro clean and a coarse green scourer to degrease all of the surfaces.
+Degreasing.
+Once I have protected everything precious, I start by using a 50/50 mix of Fluxaf pro clean and a coarse green scourer to degrease all of the surfaces.
 This is a crucial part of the process, literally the key to ensuring the high quality finish overall.

 As with many of the kitchens I do, work-space is always a challenging factor.
 To keep things simple and efficient, I label and remove all doors and drawer fronts and transport them to my workshop.

-Sanding… All the base and wall units and end panels were treated to a good sanding.
+Sanding.
+I treated all the base and wall units and end panels to a good sanding.
 I use a combination of 120 and 240 grit Abranet abrasive on my faithful Festool RTS 400 sander.
 The sander is connected to a Festool CTL Midi dust extractor, a not inexpensive combination that ensures all surfaces are properly sanded with minimum mess.

-Primers...
-I wipe everything down thoroughly with a methylated spirit cloth before any paint is ever applied.
+Primers.
+I wipe everything down thoroughly with a methylated spirit cloth before ever applying any paint.
 A perfectly prepared surface is ready for the first of two coats of adhesion primer.

 The following day I started the same procedure back at the workshop.
 All the doors, drawers and kick boards received the same amount of care and attention to detail.
 Jeremiah Coleman would be proud of the lengths I go to!
 He knows a thing or two about sweating the details.

 Unlike most mustard manufacturers, we sieve our seeds up to 9 times to remove any trace of impurities.
 That’s what gives it that famous full-on flavour.Colman mustard